anturny/PyQt6_GUI/doc/QtDesigner.md

 If you're the lucky soul who made it this far with all your code working, navigate to the pathway PyQt6_GUI/.venv/Lib \site-packages/qt6_appplications/Qt/bin/designer.exe, right click and open it insider File Explorer.

 At this point, please follow the tutorial in the [YouTube demonstration](https://youtu.be/_16NK5LZPes?si=asA0FvDcwoGcX1ce&t=1565) as it is difficult to demonstrate a completely different application within the scope of VSCode.
-I created a Window.UI file within the src folder in order to follow the tutorial.
+I created a [Window.ui](/src/Window.ui) file within the src folder in order to follow the tutorial.

 The next step is to use the terminal again in the following format.
 ```